vsprakash2003/awslambda_playground/Readme.md

 `curl -i -H "content-type:application/json" -X POST -d '{"pizzaId":5, "address": "100 Smith Street, Xanadu"}' https://vi8yeybnz0.execute-api.us-east-2.amazonaws.com/latest/orders`

 ## create a table in DynamoDB with a key
-`aws dynamodb create-table --table-name pizza-orders \
+`aws dynamodb create-table --table-name pizza-orders --attribute-definitions AttributeName=orderId,AttributeType=S --key-schema AttributeName=orderId,KeyType=HASH --provisioned-throughputReadCapacityUnits=1,WriteCapacityUnits=1
---attribute-definitions AttributeName=orderId,AttributeType=S \
---key-schema AttributeName=orderId,KeyType=HASH \
---provisioned-throughput ReadCapacityUnits=1,WriteCapacityUnits=1 \
---region us-east-2 \
---query TableDescription.TableArn --output text`
+--region us-east-2 --query TableDescription.TableArn --output text`

 ## create Iam role for access to DynamoDB
 1. create the DynamoDB.json file with version, statement, action, effect and resources.
 This specifies what all actions apply to access DynamoDB.
 It aslo specifies if access is needed for all tables (*)
 2. run the following command to setup Iam role
-`aws iam put-role-policy \
+`aws iam put-role-policy --role-name awslambda_palyground-executor --policy-name PizzaApiDynamoDB --policy-document file://./roles/DynamoDB.json`
---role-name awslambda_palyground-executor \
---policy-name PizzaApiDynamoDB \
---policy-document file://./roles/DynamoDB.json`
 4. in the above, the --role-name is obtained from the role section of claudia.json file
 5. policy name can be any name